 Making use of the building’s sturdy masonry structure, Atelier XÜK perched a cafeteria on the roof of the annexe.
 This consists of another timber box, this time encased in a light steel structure and finished with corrugated, fibre cement panels for a roof.
 It is accessible through a newly built, external staircase and a bridge connecting the wing to the main building.

 “The aim of the project was to introduce a new programme into a disintegrating commune to revitalise its economy without being regarded as an intrusion with the sole aim of making a profit,” Liu explained.
 “At the same time, the residents are glad to see the nexus of their childhood memories rebirthed as a new landmark for the village, rather than gradually collapsing into total destruction.”

-✅ free Wi-Fi • 22 rooms • hotel opened: 2020 • architecture & interior design: Atelier XÜK ✅ free parking possible nearby ✅ pets allowed on request, no charges • 24-hour front desk
+✅ free Wi-Fi • size matters: 22 rooms • hotel opened: 2020 • architecture & interior design: Atelier XÜK ✅ free parking possible nearby ✅ pets allowed on request, no charges • 24-hour front desk